-We work in partnership with the Down Syndrome Advisory Network in all of our advocacy work.
+We work in partnership with our state and territory member organisations and the Down Syndrome Advisory Network in our advocacy work.

-We are working on issues which are important to people with Down syndrome and their families and communities.
+We are working on issues that are important to people with Down syndrome and their families and communities.
 Our advocacy work addresses key issues like:

 - Prenatal screening